JBEI/edd/docs/Developer_Setup.md

         * Install node packages to the local folder: `npm install`
     * Debian:
         * `sudo apt-get install node`
         * This will install nodejs.
-It might be convenient for you to link this to ‘node’ on the command line, but there is sometimes already a program ’/usr/sbin/ax25-node’ linked to node.
+It may be convenient for you to link this to ‘node’ on the command line, but there is sometimes already a program ’/usr/sbin/ax25-node’ linked to node.
           This is the “Amateur Packet Radio Node program” and is probably not useful to you.